awsdocs/aws-elemental-mediapackage-user-guide/doc_source/monitoring-cloudwatch.md

 You can monitor AWS Elemental MediaPackage using CloudWatch, which collects raw data and processes it into readable, near real\-time metrics\.
 These statistics are kept for 15 months, so that you can access historical information and gain a better perspective on how your web application or service is performing\.
 You can also set alarms that watch for certain thresholds, and send notifications or take actions when those thresholds are met\.
 For more information, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

-**To view metrics using the AWS Elemental MediaPackage console**
+**To view metrics using the MediaPackage console**
-AWS Elemental MediaPackage displays metrics throughout the console\.
+MediaPackage displays metrics throughout the console\.

 1. Open the MediaPackage console at [https://console\.aws\.amazon\.com/mediapackage/](https://console.aws.amazon.com/mediapackage/)\.